-The Best Hikes in Madeira: Top 10 Trails for Every Adventurer
+The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 Renowned for its breathtaking landscapes and diverse trails, the stunning island of Madeira is a hiker's paradise.

-In this blog I highlight 10 of what I would consider the best hikes on Madeira Island that promise to showcase the very best of Madeira's sensational scenery.
-There is a hike for everyone on this list, with the routes varying in difficulty from very easy up to hard.
+In this blog I highlight 12 of what I would consider the best hikes on Madeira Island that promise to showcase the very best of Madeira's sensational scenery.
+There is a hike for everyone on this list, with the routes varying in difficulty from very easy up to very hard.

 At a Glance